 I can tell you a thousand stories but I won’t get into a long as we probably all get arrested.
 But I do remember at one point I crashed.

-We were riding these cars down a mountain and I was so drunk I didn’t know how to control my little cart, thankfully the cars were fully covered by insurancepartnership.org/motor-trade-insurance/ insurance.
+We were riding these cars down a mountain and I was so drunk I didn’t know how to control my little cart, thankfully the cars were fully covered by insurancepartnership.org/motor-trade-insurance/ and One Sure Insurance.
 So the thing took off and started going ninety miles an hour.

 I was so drunk, I just crashed and I fell out of it and tore my knees up my elbows cuts all over me.
 This is like day two of the tour and I’m already limping and bleeding… we were like “oh God”.

 Anyway we’re probably halfway through the tour playing a show at this outdoor club in… somewhere…

 I forget where… it doesn’t matter but we’re playing the show outdoors.
 It was a beautiful night.
 We’re taking a set break and someone some guy from the audience that we don’t know comes up and says “hey I’ve got some mushrooms do you guys take mushrooms?”

 He’s talking to our drummer and he’s like “hell yeah give me all you got”.
 Then he brings the guy over to me says “hey man this guy’s got mushrooms!”